tedconf/ember-searchable-select/README.md

+# Deprecation Notice

+TED has shifted to React and will no longer maintain this application/library.
+If you wish to continue using this application/library, please create a pull request and repo ownership can be transferred.
+This repository will be archived at the end of 2022.

 # Ember-searchable-select

 > This addon is prepared for internal use at TED.
 We're happy to share our code as open-source, but be aware that it may not be maintianed for broader community use.